Pittsburgh’s Historic Beer Pedigree

 From Latrobe to Smithton, Local Breweries Thrive!

-In the Pittsburgh region, outside the city, beer was just as popular.
-In 1865, The Benedictine monks at St. Vincent’s Archabbey in Latrobe began brewing beer and selling their Monastery brew to raise funds, the proceeds of which were used to help the poor.
+Outside the city, beer was just as popular.
+In 1865, The Benedictine monks at St. Vincent’s Archabbey in Latrobe began brewing beer and selling their Monastery brew to raise funds.
+They used the proceeds to help the poor.
 After 42 years, they closed the brewery in 1898.

-In 1881, Welsh immigrant William “Stoney” Jones immigrated to Sutersville, PA, and legend has it that Jones won the Eureka Brewing Company in a poker game and renamed it the Jones Brewing Company.
-The locals referred to the beer as “Stoney’s” beer, thus establishing the brand’s name.
+In 1881, Welsh immigrant William “Stoney” Jones came to Sutersville, PA, and legend has it that Jones won the Eureka Brewing Company in a poker game.
+He renamed it the Jones Brewing Company.
+The locals referred to the beer as “Stoney’s” beer, thus naming the brand.
 In 1907, the brewery moved to Smithton, PA.
-Actress Shirley Jones is the granddaughter of Stoney Jones and is a Smithton native.
+You may recognize the Jones name: Actress Shirley Jones is the granddaughter of Stoney Jones and is a Smithton native.

 Rolling Rock beer was established in 1939 by the Tito Brothers in Latrobe, PA.
-It’s distinctive green bottles and the mysterious “33” on the bottle’s label has made Rolling Rock a stand out in the crowded beer market.
+Its distinctive green bottles and the mysterious “33” on the bottle’s label has made Rolling Rock stand out in the crowded beer market.

 The Changing Beer Industry of Pittsburgh